Our Minister’s Bio

 Share this

-Rev. Sonia Ketchian is an Interfaith/Inter-Spiritual Minister, Love Activist, Spiritual Counselor, and Meditation Facilitator.
+Rev. Sonia Ketchian (Minister) is an Interfaith/Inter-Spiritual Minister, Love Activist, Spiritual Counselor, and Meditation Facilitator.
 She received her ordination from One Spirit Interfaith Seminary in 2013.

 Soon thereafter, Rev. Sonia co-founded One Spirit in Action (OSIA), the sacred service and activism arm of One Spirit Learning Alliance.
 During her years as co-director, OSIA facilitated initiatives in response to homelessness, poverty, racism, religion and violence, xenophobia, domestic violence, LGBTQ issues, climate crisis, gun violence, and mass incarceration.
 As a native New Yorker, she’s drawn to street ministry and opportunities which serve NYC’s underserved communities.